andibachmann/ad_dir/README.md

 `ad_dir` allows to query and manage entries of the AD directory.
-Currently, it provides only a `AdDir::User` and a `AdDir::Group` model based on the base class  `AdDir::Entry`.
+Currently, it provides only a `AdDir::User` and a `AdDir::Group` model based on the base class  {AdDir::Entry}.

-`AdDir::Entry` is kind of a proxy that wraps most of the instance methods of `Net::LDAP::Entry` while most of the class methods deal with connecting to the ActiveDirectory, as well as searching and retrieving entries.
+{AdDir::Entry} is kind of a proxy that wraps most of the instance methods of `Net::LDAP::Entry` while most of the class methods deal with connecting to the ActiveDirectory, as well as searching and retrieving entries.